hhvn/openvasrun/README.md

 Description
 -----------
 This Python script creates targets and tasks for each IP address listed in an input file.
 (Tested and working in a simple 40-target environment.)
+It then kicks off tasks, eventually completing all that have been loaded.

 The primary benefit is throttling: Openvas tasks up to a maximum number of concurrent runs will be started.
 As some complete, more will start up to the max_concurrent_scans